 POWER ADJUSTABLE FOOT PEDALS (IF EQUIPPED)

 The accelerator and brake pedal should only be adjusted when the vehicle is stopped and the gearshift lever is in the P(Park) position.

-Press and hold the rocker control to adjust accelerator and brake pedal toward you or away from you.
+Press and hold the rocker control to adjust accelerator and brake pedal.